Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Hanoi Bar Scene

 Hanoi is famous for it’s Fresh Beer, called Bia Hoi.
-Made daily and delivered to bars and restaurants in metal tanks, the beer is watery and cheap.
+Made daily and delivered to bars and restaurants in metal tanks, the beer is light and cheap.
 The well-known Bia Hoi Corner (at the intersection of Luong Ngoc Quyen, Ta Hien and Dinh Liet) has long been the place to go for a cold beer at the end of a long day of sightseeing in Hanoi.
 However, in recent years the Fresh Beer has been replaced by higher priced bottled beers and a slew of ‘Beer Girls’ pushing their company’s brand.

 The Original Bia Hoi Corner

 MAP.
 At these corner bars, each time patrons sit down at a table, a new table and low plastic stools are set up directly in front of it, ready for the next customer.
 As more customers come and more tables are put out, the streets get more and more congested…until the police come through.
-With little warning, waitstaff race to remove tables placed in the street in hopes of avoiding a ticket being issued.
+With little warning, waitstaff race to remove tables placed in the street in hopes of avoiding a fine.
 Once the police clear the area, the madness begins all over again.

 Fresh Beer Bia Hoi Bars